AmyOlex/Chrono/README.md

 Table 1 - T6 and baseline results.

-### 4. Future Work
+### 4. Future Work (Updated)
 Through the course of implementing the T6 parser, we identified that SUTime does not capture all of the temporal information required to correctly parse it into the "Semantically Compositional Annotation Scheme".
-Therefore, we think it would be useful to implement a machine learning algorithm to identify more complex temporal expressions missed by SUTime utilizing contextual information.
-One such example is differentiating between a “Calendar-Interval” and a “Period”.
-Currently, all phrases that include terms such as "day", "week", "month", "year", or their plurals are classified as Calendar-Intervals; however, depending on the context of the sentence they could be refering to a Period.
-For example, "we will meet a week from now" versus "there are 5 flights a week".
-SUTime will identify "a week" as the temporal phrase in both cases, however, the first example should be annotated as a Period because it does not refer to a calendar week but rather 7 days from now, and the second should be annotated as a Calendar-Interval because it refers to the calendar week of Sunday to Saturday.
-Another use of machine learning can help identify relations such as "Between" using surrounding contextual information.
-Feature vectors for input into both of these systems would include the surrounding words, their parts of speech, verb tense, and if there are other temporal tokens nearby.
+Further identification using machine learning methods could improve some of the less common entities.

 Other improvements to our rule-based parsing system would be to capture more sub-intervals from uncommon formats of dates and times.
 We also aim to adjust the SUTime model implementation to improve the quality of the underlying parser in identifying temporal phrases.
 Once we implement these improvements, we will be able to compare our new results to our current results to ensure the modifications are improving the overall result.